 \begin{conjecture}[Low-degree conjecture] Let $P$ be a distribution from the $k$-stochastic block model and $Q$ be a distribution of \Erdos-\Renyi random graphs.
 For functions $f : \R^{n \times n} \to \R$, consider the parameter

 Suppose that for fixed constant $\delta\in [0,1]$, and every polynomial $f(\cdot)$ of degree at most $n^\delta$, we have $\RPQ(f)\leq O(1)$.
-Then, for any function $f(\cdot)$ computable in time $\exp(n^{\delta})$ taking values in~$[0,1]$, we have \(\RPQ(f)\leq O(1)\)\,. \end{conjecture} The parameter $\RPQ(\cdot)$ in~\eqref{eq:Rlamba} is motivated by Le Cam's method: if the maximum of $\RPQ(f)$ over all computable functions $f$ is bounded by $O(1)$, no algorithm can distinguish between the distributions $P$ and $Q$ with high probability.
+Then, for any function $f(\cdot)$ computable in time $\exp(n^{\delta})$ taking values in~$[0,1]$ satisfying $\E _{Y\sim P} f(Y)\geq \Omega(1)$\footnote{From personal communication with Alexander S. Wein, the original strengthened low-degree conjecture formalized in \cite{moitra2023precise} is revised since a refutation by Ansh Nagda, using algorithms which exploit the rare events.
+Thus in this paper, we add this additional restriction which seems to survive the refutation.}, we have \(\RPQ(f)\leq O(1)\)\,. \end{conjecture} The parameter $\RPQ(\cdot)$ in~\eqref{eq:Rlamba} is motivated by Le Cam's method: if the maximum of $\RPQ(f)$ over all computable functions $f$ is bounded by $O(1)$, no algorithm can distinguish between the distributions $P$ and $Q$ with high probability.
 Intuitively, \cref{conj:low-degree} tells us that, if the maximum of $\RPQ(f)$ is bounded over all low-degree polynomials, it is in fact bounded over all efficiently computable functions.

 Assuming this conjecture for $P$ given by the symmetric SBM and $Q$ given by the \Erdos-\Renyi graph distribution, we aim to clarify the relation between the upper bounds for the \emph{low-degree likelihood ratio} (proved in ~\cite{Hopkins18,bandeira2021spectral}) and lower bounds for computationally efficient algorithms for the SBM.
 Specifically, we address the following question: \begin{question} Assuming Conjecture \ref{conj:low-degree}, can we rule out polynomial-time algorithms achieving weak recovery (or even non-trivial error rate) in the stochastic block model below the Kesten-Stigum threshold, when the number of communities is a universal constant? \end{question}